ngocphu811/crownstone-app/README.md

     cordova run android

-The application is not necessarily automatically started, so after the emulator starts, navigate to applications, and click on the icon with the text "Virtuele Memo".
+The application is not necessarily automatically started, so after the emulator starts, navigate to applications, and click on the icon with the text "Crownstone".

 To run the application: